nicotine-plus/nicotine-plus/doc/SLSKPROTOCOL.md

 We send this to the server right after the connection has been established.
 Server responds with the greeting message.

-The server uses the major and minor versions to differentiate between clients.
-Use unique version numbers when possible, to avoid impersonating other clients.
-Major versions reserved for popular Soulseek clients include 157 for Soulseek NS and SoulseekQt, 160 for Nicotine+, and 170 for slskd (Soulseek.NET).
-These clients have their own rules for minor versions.
+The server may use the client type and subtype (formally known here as the major and minor protocol versions) to differentiate between client implementations.
+Projects must choose a unique type number to avoid impersonating other clients, and have thier own rules for subtypes.

 ### Sending Login Example